-- A. Sources of verification that can be used when determining eligibility consist of electronic matching, documentary evidence, collateral contacts, or other means to establish the accuracy of statements on the application. - Electronic Verifications (the work number) are the best tool for calculating gross monthly income.
+Sources of verification that can be used when determining eligibility consist of electronic matching, documentary evidence, collateral contacts, or other means to establish the accuracy of statements on the application.

+1. Electronic Verifications (the work number) are the best tool for calculating gross monthly income.
 In addition to showing the name of the employer, the date of pay and gross income earned, this document can provide other valuable information which helps the childcare worker make an accurate calculation.

-Electronic Verification (OVS) is required for all programs and all unearned income types.
-Electronic matching is the primary income verification source for income received through Social Security, Division of Employment Services (DES), Unemployment Insurance Benefits (UIB), and the Work Number.
-Child care workers must use OLV/OVS for verification and explore unearned and/or benefit income using the verification hierarchy.
+Electronic Verification (OVS) is required for all programs and all income types.
+Electronic matching is the primary income verification source for income received through Social Security, Division of Employment Services (DES), Unemployment Insurance Benefits (UIB), The Work Number, etc.